NankCrest.gif (23012 bytes) The Nankivell News

-Anne Williams of Spalding, South Australia, Australia, has been researching Nankivell family history for over 20 years.
-An excerpt from a book written by Anne in 1986 is shown below:
+A Nankivell researcher who has gathered extensive information about the Nankivell families is Anne Williams of Victor Harbor, South Australia.
+She has been researching Nankivell family history for over 30 years.
+She and Edith Nankivell collaborated on much of their Nankivell Research.
+An excerpt from a book written and published by Anne in 1986 is shown below.
+Anne Williams may be contacted by e-mail at oznank1@gmail.com

 History of the Nankivell Family